 In 1604, Samuel de Champlain first explored the coast but it wasn’t until the mid-19th century that people began to build cottages along Mount Desert.
 To preserve the land, they donated the main area of the park, formerly known as Lafayette National Park.
 The park is one of the nation’s smallest and actually relied on donated land until Congress set official boundaries in 1986.

 The main visitor center is open from mid-April through October, but the park is open year-round.
 Crowds are most prevalent during July and August, as the park boasts some of the best fall foliage on the east coast.
 If you are looking for a great cross-country skiing destination, try Acadia in December.

-From Ellsworth, ME, travel on Me.
-3 South for 18 miles to Mount Desert Island—where majority of Acadia is located.
-The visitor center is located three miles north of Bar Harbor.
+From Ellsworth, Maine, travel on Me.
+3 South for 18 miles to Mount Desert Island—where the majority of Acadia is located.
+The visitor center is located 3 miles north of Bar Harbor.
 Convenient airports are also located in Bar Harbor and Bangor.
-(Find Flights)